DanCanetti/DanCanetti/README.md

 ### Hi there, I'm Dan 👋

-I'm currently the developer for Nouveau HD Beauty Group, a permanent makeup training company.
+I'm currently a front-end developer for Nouveau HD Beauty Group, a permanent makeup training company.
 You can find me at [danielcanetti.com](https://danielcanetti.com).

 Reach out to work with me at [canetti.codes](https://canetti.codes).